visahaarala/jazzchords/README.md

 Designed primarily for portrait mobile phone (iPhone XS as a reference), but also works on desktop.
 On desktop, use (`shift`-) `tab`, `space`, `esc` and `arrow` keys for easier navigation while playing an instrument.

+Tested desktop browsers (on Mac Os X): Chrome, Safari, Opera and Firefox.
+Best browsers for this app seem to be **Chrome and Opera**.

 #### Issues

+- Firefox messes up the chord symbol layout.

 - `play` button seems to not work on some older iPhone iOS versions due to problems with AudioContext.